asminpaudel141/java-100program/README.md

 # 45.Write a Java program to implement inheritance
 # 46.Write a Java program to implement inheritance
 # 47.Write a Java program to implement inheritance
+# 48.Write a Java program to implement inheritance